AHAMADH-SULAIMAN-M/Module-2/Lambda Function: Addition of Two Numbers.md

 <img width="143" height="94" alt="image" src="https://github.com/user-attachments/assets/b40dee53-ac18-40b2-a207-28b5ec9cc20a" />

 ## Result
-The python program that defines a lambda function which takes two arguements a and b and returns thier sum.
+The python program that defines a lambda function which takes two arguements a and b and returns thier sum is executed succesfully and verified.